Hemophilia Treatment Center

-The UCSF Hemophilia Treatment Center is a comprehensive pediatric and adult program for patients with hemophilia, von Willebrand disease, platelet disorders and other rare bleeding disorders, and their families.
-One of the first of its kind in the United States, the center was established in 1977 and is a state and federally designated Hemophilia Treatment Center, providing a full range of services, including diagnosis, treatment, counseling and education.
+The UCSF Hemophilia Treatment Center is a comprehensive pediatric and adult program for patients with hemophilia, von Willebrand disease, platelet disorders and other rare bleeding disorders.
+Founded in 1977, our center was one of the first of its kind in the United States.
+As a state and federally designated Hemophilia Treatment Center, we provide a full range of services, including diagnosis, treatment, counseling and education.

 For children with hemophilia, see our Pediatric Hemophilia Treatment Center.

 Our team consists of hematologists (blood specialists), nurse practitioners, nurses, psychosocial professionals and physical therapists, all of whom are leaders in their field.
 We provide patients and their families with medical care and emotional support.

 - Hematologists – physicians specializing in blood disorders

 - Nurse practitioners – advanced practice nurses specializing in blood disorders

 - Nurses – nurses specializing in hemophilia care

 - Social Workers – specialists who provide emotional and practical support and assist with resources

 - Physical therapists – specialists in physical activity, exercise and rehabilitation

 - Orthopedic surgeons – surgeons who treat disorders of the bones and joints